NSITonline/NSIT-Connect/README.md

 1. Get the prerequisites ready.
 (Learn Java and set up Android Studio.)
 2. Fork this project into your own repo.
-3. Make your changes to that repo, and create a pull request.
+3. Make your changes to that repo and create a pull request.

 That's all there is to be a contributor to NSIT App v2.
 We are looking forward to working together with lots of aspiring developers and to maintain this project by collaborating with the open community.